Lexus LS: 2020–present

 In 2025, the LS was discontinued in the UK due to poor sales and regulation/legislation issues.
 As of 2025, it continues to be sold in other parts of the world.

 On 26 September 2025, for the 2026 model year, the limited production Heritage Edition was announced to mark the discontinuation of the LS in the US after 36 years.
 Only 250 units will be produced, with 5 units going to Canada.
 The LS 500 Heritage Edition is painted in a special black paint called "Ninety Noir", while it receives 20 inch 20-spoke alloy wheels in Dark Gray Metallic.
 Inside, the interior is done up in a bold red upholstery called "Rioja Red", meant to provide a striking contrast to the exterior color.
 A Lexus LS Heritage Edition emblem is etched onto the center console, featuring the silhouette of the LS, and is embroidered onto the headrests, and the Laser Special Black premium wood trim receives a new pattern.
 Panoramic View Monitor and a panoramic glass roof are standard on the LS Heritage Edition, while Advanced Park, heated rear seats, power lift-up buckle, and a Mark Levinson 23-speaker, 2,400 watt Reference Surround Sound system with QuantumLogic Immersion are among the included convenience and luxury features.
 The LS Heritage Edition will arrive at US dealers in the third quarter of 2025, and is only available in AWD configuration.
-The LS will continue to be available in markets outside of North America.
+The LS will continue to be available in markets outside of North America and Europe.